-Information made available to the GAA by the Provider has confirmed the following (as at 31 March 2020):
+Information made available to the GAA by the Provider has confirmed the following (as at 31 December 2020):

-- total number of Group SIPPS: 27 - total number of members: 1,847 - total number of active members and deferred members: 1,165 and 682 - highest membership total per employer: active members 872, deferred members 530 - lowest membership total per employer: active members 0, deferred members 1 - total employer contributions received: £1,652,127.13 (for the six months to 31 March 2020) - total employee contributions received: £102,196.10 (for the six months to 31 March 2020) - total value of Group SIPP funds under management: £15,315,053.90 - statutory Money Purchase Illustrations have been issued within the required deadlines - regulatory reports have been made to HMRC and The Pensions Regulator within the required deadlines - during the reporting period two errors were identified and resolved by the Provider.
-The errors related to: 1) a disinvestment for a transfer out where the funds were re-invested in error before payment of the transfer out was subsequently made.
-A small top-up was added to the transfer payment to take account of the loss to the member, and 2) a lifestyling error affecting 3 employees of the same employer was identified and corrected with small top-ups being made to the funds to address the loss to the members. - during the reporting period, there have been no complaints relating to the Group SIPP membership. - no issues have been identified with SIPP records held on the Provider's administration system - common and conditional data reviewed by the Provider shows that 99%+ of the data held is correct - the GAA has no material concerns regarding the Customer Service provided by Courtiers during the year.
-The low number of errors, the lack of complaints and the SLAs reported in the Half Year Group SIPP report to 31 March 2020 demonstrate that Courtiers continues to improve the accuracy and timeliness of its administration and overall customer experience.
+- total number of Group SIPPS: 28 - total number of members: 1,903 - total number of active members and deferred members: 1,086 and 817 - highest membership total per employer: active members 789, deferred members 631 - lowest membership total per employer: active members 1, deferred members 0 - total value of employer contributions received: £3,279,046.78 - total value of employee contributions received: £214,807.19 - total value of Group SIPP funds under management: £21,756,013.78 - statutory Money Purchase Illustrations have been issued within the required deadlines - regulatory reports have been made to HMRC and The Pensions Regulator within the required deadlines - during the reporting period a number of errors were identified and resolved by the Provider.
+The errors can be categorised as follows: - disinvestment errors where the funds disinvested were re-invested in error before they could be paid out as benefits or switched to alternative funds.
+Any losses to the members were made good by Courtiers; - lifestyling errors affecting a small number of members were identified and corrected with top-ups being made to the funds to address the minor losses to the members; - dealing errors where contributions received either by or on behalf of the member(s) were not invested for a short time period.
+Error calculations were undertaken, and any shortfall made good; - external error where a date of birth had been supplied incorrectly by an Employer.
+This impacted the lifestyling risk reduction as the member was 10 years younger than the age held on record.
+Calculations to determine any loss have been undertaken and will be discussed with the Employer to make good any shortfall; - personal data errors where a member's annual statement was accidentally issued to an incorrect member; and where scheme documents for a new member of one Employer were issued to a new member of another Employer.
+As minimal personal data was disclosed in both occurrences, these errors were not notified to the members or the ICO as a data breach. - during the reporting period, there have been no complaints relating to the Group SIPP membership - no issues have been identified with SIPP records held on the Provider's administration system - common and conditional data reviewed by the Provider shows that 99%+ of the data held is correct

+- the GAA has no material concerns regarding the Customer Service provided by Courtiers during the year.
+The low number and materiality of errors, the lack of complaints and the SLAs reported in the Group SIPP report to 31 December 2020 demonstrate that Courtiers continues to improve the accuracy and timeliness of its administration and overall customer experience.
+The GAA is satisfied that where an error has occurred, Courtiers have taken remedial action to address it, and have made prompt payment of any shortfall due to the member(s) - the GAA is aware of the appointment of a new Head of Pension & Investment Administration at Courtiers to be made in early 2021, with a remit to further improve the pension and investment processes, with the aim of reducing the number of errors occurring by decreasing the amount of manual intervention and increasing the work that can be automated.